Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Comparison of spectral functions

 \subsection{Local densities of states and the cosine propagator}

 We need two more preliminary lemmas before analyzing the local density of states.
-These lemmas, modulo acceptable errors, rewrite the spectral projection operator and its derivatives in terms of the cosine propagator.
+These lemmas, modulo controllable errors, rewrite the spectral projection operator and its derivatives in terms of the cosine propagator.
 This crucial step allows us to use Lemma~\ref{l:waveCompare} to show that the smoothed densities of states for $\sem{H}_0$ and $\sem{H}_1$ are close.
-For $\cutEnergyFourier\in\mathscr{S}(\mathbb{R})$ and $T>0$, we define
+For $\cutEnergyFourier\in\mathscr{S}(\mathbb{R})$ and $T>0$, we recall that

 \begin{lemma} Let $\cutEnergyFourier \in \mathscr{S}(\mathbb{R})$ with $\supp \hat{\cutEnergyFourier}\subset (-2,2)$, $\e>0$, and $T=T(\hbar)\geq \e$.
 Then for $\omega\in [a-2\e,b-2\e]$, $j=0,1$, and all $N\geq 0$ we have